COMP122/echo.mips/README.md

 ![The data structure for the argv](/argv.png)

 Note the following within the diagram:
-   1. The rval of argc is four.
+   1. The rval of argc is 4, which corresponds to the number of command-line arguments.
-   1. The rval of argv is an address in memory: 0x7fffefec.
+   1. The rval of argv is an address in memory, 0x7fffefec, where the array is stored.
-   1. The depicted addresses of memory are in increments of 4.
+   1. The depicted memory addresses are in increments of 4.
       - Recall, an address is a 32-bit quantity on the MIPS architecture.
       - Hence, 4 bytes are required to store each 32-bit quantity.
    1. The rval of each array element is an address.
       - This address is the starting location of each string: "one", "two", "three", and "four".
+This address is not provided in the diagram, but is depicted by a pointer.
    1. The variable p_arg has been introduced into the diagram.
-      - Via a loop, we will exam each element of the argv array: argv[0] ... argv[3].
+      - Via a loop, we can examine each element of the argv array: argv[0] ... argv[3].
-      - The p_arg variable is used to <i>p</i>oint to the current <i>arg</i>ument being processed.
+      - The p_arg variable is used to <i>p</i>oint to the current <i>arg</i>ument being examined.

 ### Project Deliverables